Desai Law Firm, P.C.

 Aashish Y. Desai

-For two years, he served as an Adjunct Professor at Chapman University School of Law (2004-2006) teaching legal research and writing.
-He is the co-author of two wage and hour practice manuals: The Fair Labor Standards Act, Kerns (BNA 2013-present); California Wage and Hour Law and Litigation (CEB 2010 – present).
-Mr. Desai also served as a judicial extern for Judge Frances Maloney at the Fifth District Court of Appeals in Texas in 1995.
-He has written dozens of legal articles for well-respected journals and magazines, and recently published a legal novel based upon the true story of a group of truck drivers who file a PAGA class action that is eventually tried in federal court.
-A Class Action, Desai, Aashish Y. (Your Book Angel 2021) (available on Kindle, Audible, Amazon).
+From 2004 to 2006, Mr. Desai served as an Adjunct Professor at Chapman University School of Law, where he taught legal research and writing.
+He is the co-author of two prominent wage and hour practice manuals: "The Fair Labor Standards Act" (Kerns, BNA 2013-present) and "California Wage and Hour Law and Litigation" (CEB 2010-present).
+He also completed a judicial externship for Judge Frances Maloney at the Fifth District Court of Appeals in Texas in 1995.
+Mr. Desai has authored numerous legal articles for respected journals and magazines, and he recently published a legal novel based on the true story of a group of truck drivers who file a PAGA class action eventually tried in federal court, titled "A Class Action" (A. Desai, 2021) (Kindle, Audible, and Amazon).

 02 (1)